brownie-coding/brownie-coding.github.io/badge4.md

        <img src="/CreateButton.png" width=500>

    4. Name your program if you signed in.
-[Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=120s)

    5. Pick a Backdrop from the bottom right corner [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=208s)
         * Any backdrop will work, pick your favorite - you can go back and change this later
+        * Program used the "Stripe" Backdrop
         * Search tool will let you choose from the available backgrounds
        <img src="/ChooseABackground.png" width="300">

-   6. Pick a Sprite for your Ball
+   6. Pick a Sprite for your Ball [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=250s)

-       Clicking on "Choose A Sprite" start typing in the search box to find either a Ball or your own shape.</p>
+       Clicking on "Choose A Sprite" in the bottom right corner
+        * Start typing in the search box to find either a Ball, or your own shape.
-        * Add Ball  (or your own choice)
+        * Add "Ball"  (or your own choice)
         * Sprite1 (the cat is already picked for you)
         * You can delete this one unless you want to use the cat.
             * Delete it by clicking on the Sprite1, and then the blue trash can on the Sprite1 image.

         <img src="/ChooseASprite.png" width="300">

-   8. Pick a Sprite for your Paddle
+   8. Pick a Sprite for your Paddle [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=288s)
-     <p>After clicking on "Choose A Sprite" start typing in the search box to find either a Paddle or your own shape.</p>
+     <p>After clicking on "Choose A Sprite" start typing in the search box to find either a Paddle or your own shape to use as a paddle.</p>

-   9. Create a zone to defend by coloring a side of the game area
+   9. Create a zone to defend by coloring a side of the game area [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=300s)
        * Click on white rectangle in bottom righthand corner that says "Stage"
        * Then click on the Backdrops Tab
        *  <img src="/Backdrops.png" width="300">